 We maintain property insurance on many of the medical equipment used in our network of centers to protect against loss in the event of fire, earthquake, flood and a wide range of natural disasters.
 We do not typically maintain any professional malpractice liability insurance since we do not employ the doctors and other medical personnel providing services in the centers, except in very limited cases and the centers are located on the premises of our hospital partners.
 Accordingly, we are not directly responsible for any incidents that occur in the course of providing treatment.
 However, as certain agreements entered into with our hospital partners require us to share in the expenses related to medical disputes and for such expenses to be included as the expenses of the centers, we have obtained malpractice liability insurance for a limited number of centers.
 We do not maintain product liability insurance for the medical equipment.
-We do not maintain real property insurance on the centers as this is the responsibility of our hospital partners.
-We do not maintain business interruption insurance or key employee insurance for our executive offices as we believe it is not the normal industry practice in China to maintain such insurance.
+We do not maintain real property insurance or he centers as this is the responsibility of our hospital partners.
+We do not maintain such insurance or key employee insurance for our executive offices as we believe it is not the normal industry practice in China to maintain such insurance.
 We consider our current insurance coverage to be adequate.
-However, uninsured damage to any of the medical equipment in our network of centers or inadequate insurance carried by our partner hospitals as to their respective centers could result in significant disruption to the operation of centers in our network and results of operations.
+However, uninsured damage to any of the medical equipment in our network of centers or inadequate insurance carried by our partner hospitals as to their respective centers could result in significant disruption to the operation of centers in our network and result in a material adverse effect to our business, financial condition and results of operations.